koenderks/aRtsy/README.md

 ## Artwork of the day

-Every 24 hours this repository generates a random artwork using the `aRtsy` package.
+Every 24 hours this repository generates and tweets a random artwork using the `aRtsy` package.
+The full collection of daily artworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).
 This is today's artwork:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/daily.png' width='400' height='400'>
 </p>

-The full collection of daily artworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).

 ## Installation